Home » GMP » Good Documentation Practice (GDP) in pharmaceuticals

 • There shall be a Batch Processing Record for each product.
 The method of preparation of such records included in the Master Formula with the method of preparation records shall be designed to avoid transcription errors.

-• Before starting any process, ensure that the equipment and workstation are clear of previous products, documents, or materials not used or unplanned are removed and that equipment is clean and suitable for use.
+• Before starting any process, ensure that the equipment and workstation are clear of previous products, documents, or materials not used or unplanned are removed and that the equipment is clean and suitable for use.

 • During processing, the following information like each action shall be stored or recorded along with dated and signed by the person responsible for the processing operations: